baymlab/HMSphages/docs/labprotocols/protocol_09-extractingDNA.md

 20. Place the viral spin column in a new and clean collection tube.
 You can discard the old collection tube.
 21. ➕ Add 500 μL of **Wash Buffer 2 (WII)** into the viral spin column.
 22. 💫 Centrifuge the viral spin column in the collection tube at maximum speed (20,000 x _g_) for 1 minute.
+23. 💫 Empty the collection tube in the biobin, then replace the column into the tube and spin at maximum speed (20,000 x _g_) for 1 minute to dry the column.
 23. Place the viral spin column in a new, clean, and labeled microcentrifuge tube.
 24. ➕ Add 50 μL of **elution buffer (AE)** to the viral spin column.
 > Note: The elution buffer will be pre-warmed to 65 ℃ to increase yield.
 25. ⏳ Incubate at room temperature for 5 minutes.
 26. 💫 Centrifuge the viral spin column in the microcentrifuge tube at 6,000 x _g_ for 1 minute.
 > *Your sample is now in the microcentrifuge tube* The elution buffer will _elute_ the nucleic acid from the column, so your microcentrifuge tube now contains purified viral nucleic acids.
 You can discard the viral spin column now.
+27. Measure the concentration on the NanoDrop machine.
-27. Store your purified viral DNA in the 4 ℃ fridge for later use.
+28. Store your purified viral DNA in the 4 ℃ fridge for later use.